verssache/smsactiveru-cli/README.md

 SMS-Active.ru is a tool reception of messages to one-time numbers, activation of any services by SMS.

 ## Features
-- CLI Mode
-- Automatically checks whether the number has been registered with Gojek or not
+- Automatically checks whether the number has been registered with gojek or not

 ## Uses
-- Receive a sms to activation of any services
+- Receive a sms to activation of gojek services

 ## Installation
 Requires PHP v7+